myhometech/MyHome/replit.md

 - **CI/CD**: GitHub Actions for Docker builds and deployment.

 ### Email Processing
 - **Email to PDF**: System for creating PDFs from email bodies (HTML sanitization, Puppeteer rendering) with bidirectional document references.
-Includes feature-flagged auto-creation for emails with attachments and a worker system for scalable PDF rendering (BullMQ, Puppeteer). **CHROMIUM MIGRATION COMPLETE** - Switched from Chrome to Chromium with build-time installation, eliminating 404 failures. **EXECUTABLE PATH RESOLUTION FIXED** - Single-source-of-truth approach with fallback strategy ensures reliable browser detection.
+Includes feature-flagged auto-creation for emails with attachments and a worker system for scalable PDF rendering (BullMQ, Puppeteer). **COMPREHENSIVE PATH RESOLUTION COMPLETE** - Implemented robust multi-tier browser executable detection with Chrome installation and Chromium auto-detection, eliminating startup failures and ensuring reliable PDF generation.
 - **Email Metadata**: Exposure and filtering system for enhanced document discovery, including backfill for legacy attachments using Mailgun Events API.
 - **Worker Configuration**: Redis-based background worker with BullMQ for scalable PDF processing, with inline fallback when Redis unavailable.